 Perkins Loans - The Perkins is a low-interest loan that may be offered to students with financial need whose FAFSA is received by the federal processor by February 15.
 Consult our FAFSA tips page for help in completing this application.
 There are no origination or guarantee fees with Perkins Loans.
 Repayment of principal and interest, which is fixed at 5%, begins nine months after the student leaves school or is no longer enrolled at least half time.
 Consult the Loan Collections webpage for additional information.
 To sign the Perkins Loan Promissory Note, please go to http://www.ecsi.net/prom2a/.

 Federal Parent Loan for Undergraduate Students (PLUS) - Parents of dependent undergraduate students may borrow a PLUS loan on behalf of their child.
 The applicant must be the biological or adoptive parent; in some situations a stepparent may apply.
-PLUS loans have a fixed interest rate of 6.41 percent.
-There is a 4.288 percent origination & guarantee fee.
+PLUS loans have a fixed interest rate of 6.84 percent for disbursements after July 1, 2015.
+There is a 4.292 percent origination & guarantee fee.
 Repayment of principal and interest begins 60 days after the final annual disbursement of the loan.
 Other repayment options are available - check with the loan servicer for information.

 To apply*, a parent must submit a PLUS loan request and master promissory note (MPN) online at www.studentloans.gov.
 The Office of Student Financial Assistance will process requests beginning in May for Summer periods of enrollment and in June for Fall periods of enrollment.
 Once processed an updated award letter will be sent to the student.
 The Department of Education will notify the parent if they are approved or denied.